 It’s important to plan ahead in order to safeguard your health and well-being.
 There are many steps you can take before you go to set yourself up for success.
 While you are away, take precautions and pay attention to your mental and physical health.
-All participants receive health insurance through Cultural Insurance Services International (CISI) for the duration of their program.
+All participants will be automatically enrolled in and receive health insurance through Cultural Insurance Services International (CISI) for the duration of their program.
+This is the university’s international health, medical and repatriation insurance policy.
 The cost of CISI coverage is included in your program fee.

 Before You Go